 Polyisobutene (PIB) is produced on a much smaller scale.
 The low molecular grades are viscous oily liquids, the mid-range are sticky products, and the high molecular grades are elastic rubbery materials.
 PIB is used for adhesives, sealants, chewing gum, roofing membranes, lubricants, cable filling, and synthetic rubber (butyl rubber).

 Another low volume polyolefin is polybutene-1 (PB-1).
 It is highly compatible with polypropylene due to its similar molecular structure and can be used to improve its mechanical properties at elevated temperatures.
-Other major applications are hot and cold (drinking) water pressure pipes, films, sealants, and adhesives.
+Other major applications are hot and cold (drinking) water pressure pipes as well as consumer and medical packaging.
+Low molecular weight grades are used in adhesives, sealants, paper laminates and tapes to improve tack and peel strength.
+It is (fairly) compatible with many nonpolar resins including PE, PP, EVA, SBS, and SIS.